Saint Francis Awarded $3 Million Rural Maternity Obstetrics Grant

 U.S. Senator Roy Blunt (Mo.) commended the U.S. Department of Health and Human Services (HHS) for awarding the grant funding.
 As chairman of the appropriations subcommittee that funds HHS, Blunt secured funding for the program in the FY2019 appropriations bill.
 “Rural areas have unique needs when it comes to all aspects of health care delivery, including maternal health,” said Blunt.
 “This program will help rural communities develop and implement strategies that will improve access to maternal health in Missouri and provide a model for other areas nationwide.
 Making sure women in rural areas have access to the care they need to support a healthy pregnancy and birth will remain a priority.”

-This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $3,252,972 with 7.8% funded with non-governmental sources.
+This program is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $3,252,972 with 7.8 percent funded with non-governmental sources.
 The contents of this document are those of the authors and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.